rescript-react-native/rescript-react-native/website/docs/install.md

 ## Note about `reason-react-native` version number

-We decided to try something simple for you
+We decided to try something simple for you:

 ⚛️ `reason-react-native` `0.60.*` means it should work with `react-native` `^0.60.0`.

-We reserve patches for internal fix like react-native patches won't affect our bindings.
-This means last digit
+We keep patch number for bindings fixes. `react-native` patches should not affect our bindings.
+This means last digit don't need to match each others:

 - `react-native@0.60.8` should work with `reason-react-native@0.60.0`
 - `react-native@0.60.2` should work with `reason-react-native@0.60.4`

-👉 **`reason-react-native` `0.x.*` means it should work with `react-native@^0.x.*`**.
+👉 In short: **`reason-react-native` `0.x.*` means it should work with `react-native@^0.x.*`**.

 ---